Vedalam: Plot

 Past: Ganesh is a ruthless thug-for-hire called Vedalam who meets Thamizh at the hospital after his enemies stab him.
-A builder threatens Thamizh and her blind parents to sell their house for a company site, where she and her friend Esther hire Vedalam, who betrays them, having been paid earlier and a higher amount, and the family leaves their home and starts living in Vedalam's home.
+A builder threatens Thamizh and her blind parents to sell their house for a company site, where she and her friend Esther hire Vedalam, who betrays them, having been paid earlier a higher amount, and the family leaves their home and starts living in Vedalam's home.
 Vedalam mistakes their innocent activities for their antics and becomes annoyed.
-However, Thamizh and her parents leave as a sign of gratitude after Vedalam unknowingly saves Thamizh and the other girls from being trafficked by the syndicate.
+However, Thamizh and her parents leave as a sign of gratitude after Vedalam unknowingly saves Thamizh and the other girls from being trafficked by the syndicate by Abhinay and Aniket.
 The syndicate finds them vulnerable on the streets.
-They kill Thamizh's parents and injure her.
-Vedalam, who has a change of heart, rescues Thamizh (who loses her memory) and states that he is her brother and takes care of her.
-Ganesh makes sure as to not show his true ruthless self in front of Thamizh and thereby masks a demure identity.
+Abhinay and Aniket kill Thamizh's parents and injure her.
+Vedalam, who has a change of heart, rescues Thamizh, who loses her memory and states that he is her brother and takes care of her.
+Ganesh makes sure not to show his true ruthless self in front of Thamizh and thereby masks a demure identity.

-Present: Ganesh requests Swetha not to reveal this to Thamizh, and Shwetha accepts Thamizh's marriage.
+Present: Ganesh reveals that he killed Abhinay and Aniket in revenge for killing Thamizh's parents and avenging their death.
+He requests Swetha not to reveal this to Thamizh, and Shwetha accepts Thamizh's marriage.
 After learning about his brother's death, Rahul uses an injured victim of Ganesh's assault to find his brother's killer.
-Rahul coincidentally hires Thamizh to draw forensic sketch.
-Ganesh comes prepared and takes one of Rahul's henchman's son hostage to ensure Thamizh's freedom.
+Rahul coincidentally hires Thamizh to draw a forensic sketch.
+Ganesh comes prepared and takes one of Rahul's assistant's son hostage to ensure Thamizh's freedom.
 Rahul abducts Thamizh, and Ganesh chases after him through the streets of Kolkata.
-Ganesh finally tracks Rahul down, as his vehicle is stopped by a Navratri procession and they both fight when an anguished Thamizh urges him to shoot Rahul.
+Ganesh finally tracks Rahul down, as his vehicle is stopped by a Navratri procession, and they both fight when an anguished Thamizh urges him to shoot Rahul.
 Ganesh picks up the gun and shoots in the wrong direction to distract Thamizh and finally kills Rahul.
 Ganesh and Thamizh return to their home, and Tamizh later gets happily married to Arjun.